chicio/chicio.github.io/_posts/2018-03-02-code-review-whats-it-is-and-why-it-is-important.md

 Before starting, I suggest you to have a look at [this repository](https://github.com/chicio/Minesweeper "Minesweeper kata dojo") that contains the entire Minesweeper implementation I develop and, on the [Code review pull request](https://github.com/chicio/Minesweeper/pull/1) opened on this repo you can find the observation/new implementation from Angelo.
-Usually the code reviewer doesn't implement himself/herself the stuff of his/her observation, but in this case we did it so that we can share the code before/after the code review in a pull request (and also to show you the skills of Angelo :heart_eyes:).
+Usually the code reviewer doesn't implement by himself/herself the stuff of his/her observation, but in this case we did it so that we can share the code before/after the code review in a pull request (and also to show you the skills of Angelo :heart_eyes:).
 To facilitate you in the navigation of the two different implementations I created two [class diagram](https://en.wikipedia.org/wiki/Class_diagram "class diagram"):